I hate packing!

 For many mums, breastfeeding does not come naturally.

 There can be latch issues, milk not coming in, and a number of breastfeeding issues.
-A milk starter kit helps to prevent mum and baby feeling stressed after birth.
+A milk starter kit helps to prevent mum and baby from feeling stressed after birth.

 If you find yourself struggling with breastfeeding, the ready-made formula will be used to feed your baby.
 I used this when my second son, LJ, was born.
 He was hungry but couldn’t latch because of a tongue tie.
 So I fed him with the formula.